 The original structure is combined with the functionality of the rooms and the bathrooms with comfortable showers and handcrafted sinks in stone and crystal.

-In this area you can have a walk along the bathing rivers and cool off under natural waterfalls, or enjoy the Golf Course Alpe della Luna (9 holes), inside the Natural Regional Reserve Alpe della Luna.
+In this area you should definitely have a swim in the nearby bathing river and cool off under its natural waterfalls.
+If you do not feel like getting wet (although it is really worth it), you should at least have a leisure walk along the river.
+If you like golfing, then the Golf Course Alpe della Luna (9 holes), inside the Natural Regional Reserve Alpe della Luna, is your place.
 Inside the village there is a small, cosy restaurant: 'Il girone dei Golosi' (the gluttony circle in Dante's Inferno).
 The pork fillet with caramelized apples is one of its specialties, in addition to the typical cuisine or the vegetarian one.
 You can eat in the garden where you can enjoy a wonderful view over the valley.

 You can find shops and supermarkets not more than a couple of miles away: 'Mercatello sul Metauro' has been awarded the 'orange flag' from the Italian Touring Club .